Profundis-clamavi/Addressing_SOLID_Principles/README.md

 It is important to have the interfaces be specific enough that the classes do not need to implement unnecessary logic.
 This can lead to more modular code.

 Violated:
-Icalculate has a variety of methods that may not nessacarily go together like triangulate and
+Icalculate has a variety of methods that may not necessarily go together like triangulate.

+Solved:
+Separated each method into its own interface to allow the classes to only implement the methods they need.